angular/angular/aio/content/tutorial/first-app/index.md

 ### Your experience

-The lessons in this tutorial assume that you experience with the following:
+The lessons in this tutorial assume that you have experience with the following:

-1. Created an HTML web page by editing the HTML directly.
+1.  **Created an HTML web page by editing the HTML directly.**
+        This tutorial makes references to HTML elements and the Document Object Model (DOM).
+If these terms are not familiar, review HTML programming before you start this tutorial.
-1. Programmed web site content in JavaScript.
+1.  **Programmed web site content in JavaScript.**
+        This tutorial has many examples of TypeScript programming, which is based on JavaScript.
+TypeScript-specific features are explained, but familiarity with JavaScript programming is necessary to understand the lessons in this tutorial.
-1. Read Cascading Style Sheet (CSS) content and understand how selectors are used.
+1.  **Read Cascading Style Sheet (CSS) content and understand how selectors are used.**
+        This tutorial does not require any CSS coding, but if these terms are not familiar, review CSS and selectors before you start this tutorial.
-1. Used command-line instructions to perform tasks on your computer.
+1.  **Used command-line instructions to perform tasks on your computer.**
+        Angular uses the Angular CLI to perform many tasks.
+This tutorial provides the commands to use and assumes that you know how to open the command line tool or terminal interface in which to use them.
+If you aren't sure how to use a command line tool or terminal interface, review that before starting this tutorial.

 ### Your equipment